NEW PATIENT INFORMATION

 What to expect and how to prepare for your appointment

-Why are appointments 2 hours long?
+Why are new patient appointments 75 min long?

 What is included in a full Acupuncture treatment?

-An Acupuncture Treatment includes Acupuncture and/or Bodywork including: Massage, Essential Oils Therapy, Cupping, Guasha, or Moxibustion.
+An Acupuncture Treatment includes Acupuncture and/or Bodywork including: Essential Oils Therapy, Cupping, Guasha, or Moxibustion.
 The treatment plan and relevant clinical information will be discussed with the patient before treatment begins, and any appropriate treatments will be explained to the patient's satisfaction before beginning the treatment.
 Vitamins/Supplements/Chinese Herbal Recommendations may also be given as necessary or requested.
 See About Chinese Medicine to learn more!

 Are the needles safe?
 Are they re-used?